121eCommerceLLC/github-actions-magento-2/README.md

       - uses: 121eCommerceLLC/github-actions-magento-2/unnecessary-files@v2
 ```

-To add an additional file type for checking, you need to add it to the `phpcs_extensions` parameter with the postfix `/FileType`.
-For example, if we need to add `sql` extension, then add `sql/FileType` to the existing file types separated by comma.
+To add an additional file type for checking, you need to add it to the `extensions` parameter.
+For example, if we need to add `sql` extension, then add ` sql` to the existing file types separated by space.

 ---

 ## Customization